Nour10798/BioMaster-Enterprise/README.md

 uvicorn app:app --host 0.0.0.0 --port 8000

 ## API Reference
  Authentication is enforced via headers.
-Include the following in all requests:
-X-API-Key: sk-biomaster-prod-2026
+The API requires a valid API key provided through the request headers.

 GET /drug_screening_results
 Returns the structured results of the Lipinski's Rule of Five evaluations directly from the database.